zenhuang/Big-Data-Benchmark-for-Big-Bench/README.md

 #### Throughput test

 The throughput test is the last benchmark phase.
 All queries run in parallel streams in different order.
 The complete phase can be skipped with "-4".
 If this phase is not skipped, "-s" can be set specifying the number of parallel streams used in this phase.
 As in the other phases, setting "-c" (and not "-4") cleans the thoughput-test's results in the engine metastore and the HDFS directories.
 Furthermore, the three sub-phases of the throughput test (first query run, dataset maintenance, second query run) can be skipped individually, using "-5", "-6" or "-7" as command line options.

+#### Query result validation

+The query result validation phase is not benchmarked by BigBench.
+The driver can skip this phase when "-x" is not provided as an option and BIG_BENCH_PERFORM_QUERY_RESULT_VERIFICATION is set to 0 in conf/userSettings.conf.
+This phase performs basic sanity checks on the query results.

 ## Using the bigBench bash script